AlfaUnebi/yolo-nas-detect/README.md

 # yolo-nas-detect
-An efficient implementation of YOLO NAS for high-performance image detection tasks.
+An efficient implementation of YOLO NAS for high-performance car detection tasks in images.